coder3101/protols/README.md

 include_paths = ["foobar", "bazbaaz"] # Include paths to look for protofiles during parsing disable_parse_diagnostics = true # Disable diagnostics for parsing

-[config.experimental] # Experimental configuration; this should be considered unsafe and not fully tested use_protoc_diagnostics = true # Use diagnostics from protoc
+[config.experimental] # experimental configuration; this should be considered unsafe and not fully tested use_protoc_diagnostics = true # use diagnostics from protoc protoc_path = "protoc" # Path to proto compiler (protoc)

 [formatter] # Formatter specific configuration clang_format_path = "/usr/bin/clang-format" # clang-format binary to execute in formatting